Imtilemba Sangtam

 Imtilemba Sangtam (25 December 1945 – 13 February 2020) was an Indian politician and member of the Bharatiya Janata Party.
 Sangtam was a member of the Nagaland Legislative Assembly from the Longkhim Chare constituency in Tuensang district.
-He later joined Nationalist Congress Party and was state president of NCP Nagaland.
+He later joined the Nationalist Congress Party and was state president of NCP Nagaland.

 Personal Background

 Imtilemba Sangtam was born on 25 December 1945.
+He hailed from Chimonger village in Tuensang District.
+He was a postgraduate from Cotton College, Guwahati and contested Nagaland Legislative Assembly elections three times from the 52 Longkhim Chare constituency in Tuensang district.
+He had served as minister of Transport, Labour and Employment, Evaluation and Statistics from 2003 to 2008 and minister of Cooperation, Relief and Rehabilitation from 2013 to 2018.

+He died on 14 February 2020 at Christian Institute of Health Sciences and Research after a prolonged illness.
 He is survived by his wife, son and two grandchildren.
-He was a postgraduate from Cotton College, Guwahati and contested Nagaland Legislative Assembly elections three times from 52 Longkhim Chare constituency in Tuensang district.
-He had served as minister of Transport, Labour and Employment, Evaluation and Statistics from 2003-2008 and minister of Cooperation, Relief and Rehabilitation from 2013-2018.

-He died on 14 February 2020 at Christian Institute of Health Sciences and Research after prolonged illness.
-He hailed from Chimonger village in Tuensang District.